-Master of Science in Telecommunication focus area in Security
+Master of Science in Telecommunication concentration in Security

 Students in the Master of Science in Telecommunication program may pursue a concentration in Security, which provides in-depth knowledge of emerging security threats and solutions to prepare technical leaders to identify, develop, and implement highly secure networks that support organizational goals.